pexels-photo-247076

 No matter how Grinch-like I start, how much I want to remain above it all, in the end…Christmas always wins.

 How do you feel about Christmas?
-Comments are always welcome and if you’d like to receive postings by email, just enter your address at the top right Thank you!
+Comments are always welcome and if you’d like to receive postings by email, just press here.
+Thank you!

 1. Loved this!
 I am trying to talk my husband into a fake tree but he won’t have it.
 I’m Jewish so the whole tree thing was novel for about 5 years.
 Now I’m over it.
 My kids are still young enough that I have to do the “card thing.”
 It’s expected.
 But man it kills me (did I order enough?
 Did I forget someone?
 I sent you two?).
 And like you I have to listen to my punk Christmas songs like The Ramones doing Merry Christmas.
 But I admit I still love Bruce Springsteen’s Santa Clause is Comin’ to Town (more so since Clarence Clemons died) and Do They Know It’s Christmas Time by Band Aid ’84!
 Then I really get into it.
 Luckily I only have to sweat a salad.
 We always go to my husband’s cousin’s house.
 So I get to enjoy the whole day by that damn (but pretty) tree.